TheNewEconomy/TNE-Bukkit/Upcoming.md

        and Horse.
    - Major Currency Updates
      - Ability to have multiple currencies per world.
-     - Ability to convert currencies between other currencies.
    - Ability to import user data from other economy plugins.
      - Currency supports iConomy, CraftConomy, MineConomy, BOSEconomy, Essentials, and FeConomy.